robert-laws/portfolio-project-rails-dog-daycare/README.md

 #### Add Logic to Require Users to Complete Profile

-- [ ] add logic to controller to check if profile is complete (has address and dog)
+- [x] add logic to controller to check if profile is complete (has address and dog)
-- [ ] redirect to profile page (user_path) with notice to complete profile
+- [x] redirect to profile page (user_path) with notification to complete profile

 #### Setting up the Form Associations